 Nabi-HB is a hyperimmune globulin that is rich in antibodies to the Hepatitis B virus.
 Nabi-HB is a purified human polyclonal antibody product collected from plasma donors who have been previously vaccinated with a Hepatitis B vaccine.
 Nabi-HB is indicated for the treatment of acute exposure to blood containing HBsAg, prenatal exposure to infants born to HBsAg-positive mothers, sexual exposure to HBsAg-positive persons and household exposure to persons with acute Hepatitis B virus infection.
 Hepatitis B is a potentially life-threatening liver infection caused by the Hepatitis B virus.
 It is a major global health problem.
 It can cause chronic infection and puts people at high risk of death from cirrhosis and liver cancer.
 Nabi-HB has a well-documented record of long-term safety and effectiveness since its initial market introduction.
 FDA approval for Nabi-HB was received on March 24, 1999.
 Biotest acquired Nabi-HB from Nabi Biopharmaceuticals in 2007.
-Under our leadership, production of Nabi-HB at the Boca Facility resumed during the third quarter of 2017.
-Subsequent to the end of 2017, we received authorization from the FDA for the release of our first commercial batch of Nabi-HB and also resumed commercial sales in the United States during the first quarter of 2018.
+Under our leadership, production of Nabi-HB at the Boca Facility resumed during the third quarter of 2017 and we continue to produce and release this product as demand indicates.